 Transportation to Oktoberfest on a Budget

-To have some money left to spend on beer, you’ll need to find an affordable way to get to Oktoberfest 2022.
-Luckily if you’re already in Europe or the British Isles, there are plenty of cheap ways to get to Oktoberfest.
+To have some money left to spend on beer, you’ll need to find an affordable way to get to Oktoberfest 2024.
+Luckily if you’re already in Europe, there are plenty of cheap ways to get to Oktoberfest.
 If you’re coming from another continent, don’t worry, you may still be able to score a cheap flight to Oktoberfest too.

 Getting from Elsewhere in Europe & UK to Oktoberfest on a Budget